Meet our student ambassadors who have studied or are studying with the King's Foundations.

 In my spare time I relish exploring London.
 Thanks to the central location of the campus, it is convenient to get involved in a wide range of activities, like visiting museums to see various exhibitions such as at the Tate Britain.

-Joey (Philippines) currently studying: Mathematics & Physics
+Joey (Philippines) former Foundation student - Mathematics & Physics

 Hi!
 I'm Joey and I'm currently on the Mathematics & Physics pathway of the King's International Foundation Programme.
 For my undergraduate studies, I plan on studying Biomedical Engineering because I'm interested in how different technologies can be applied in the field of medicine.
 Outside of classes, I'm involved in activities at King's such as being a Senior Class Representative and a member of societies such as Women in STEM, ASEAN society, and KCL Women in Physics!
 It's really an amazing opportunity to get involved in the King's community because you get to learn new things and meet a lot of great people!